LuisAlejandro/agoras/docs/reference/parameters.rst

 The legacy ``agoras publish`` command uses the original parameter names with platform prefixes.
 These are maintained for backward compatibility but are deprecated.

-See the :doc:`migration guide <../migration>` for a complete mapping of legacy to new parameters.
+See the :doc:`../migration` for a complete mapping of legacy to new parameters.